Free Kitchen Hacks eBook

 This also means that if you only plan to fry up half the batter, and save the rest to make more pancakes later, it’s best to only add Fruity Pebbles to the batter you are using.

-Before adding your batter, get the frying pan or griddle nice and hot on the stove with about 1 tablespoon of unsalted butter.
+Before pouring your batter into the pan, get the frying pan or griddle nice and hot on the stove with butter.

 The butter should be completely melted and bubbling before you add any pancake batter.
 This will get you that perfect golden-brown crispy pancake exterior and make it so that your pancakes don’t spread too much and turn out too flat.

-Leave at least an inch or two of space in between each pancake as your pour, so you have enough room to work with your spatula and flip them easily.
-I usually make just 2 homemade pancakes at a time, and definitely no more than 3 in an 11-inch pan.
+Leave at least an inch or two of space in between each pancake as you pour, so you have enough room to work with your spatula and flip them easily.

-Keep an eye on them and when you see little air bubbles form in the pancake batter (as pictured below), they’re ready to flip!
+Keep an eye on your pancakes and when you see little air bubbles form in the pancake batter, they’re ready to flip!

 Pro tip: For thicker, perfectly round pancakes, use these pancake molds!